Skip to main content

 HIGH AVAILABILITY

-Halal food is widely available due to the Muslim population.
-Most restaurants in Sarajevo and across Bosnia serve halal meat.
+Halal food is easy to find given the country's large Muslim population.
+Most restaurants in Sarajevo and elsewhere serve halal meat as a matter of course.

 Common Allergens